South Harbor station

-South Harbor is a station on the RTA Waterfront Line in Cleveland, Ohio.
+South Harbor station is a station on the RTA Waterfront Line in Cleveland, Ohio.
 It is the northern terminus of the Waterfront Line and the terminus of the Blue and Green Lines.

-The station is located in a rather isolated setting on the southeast side of the Cleveland Municipal Parking Lot (locally known as the "Muni Lot"), and is generally only useful to access the parking areas.
-Cleveland Burke Lakefront Airport is relatively close to the station, but to reach the airport one must cross the Cleveland Memorial Shoreway, and there is no pedestrian crossing.
+The station is located in a rather isolated setting on the southeast side of the Lakefront Municipal Parking Lot (locally known as the "Muni Lot"), and is generally only useful to access the parking areas.

 History

 The station opened on July 10, 1996, when light rail service was extended 2.2 miles from Tower City through The Flats and along the lakefront.
 This extension was designated the Waterfront Line, although it is actually an extension of the Blue and Green Lines, as trains leaving this station toward Tower City continue along the Blue or Green Line routes to Shaker Heights.